brittneypostma/devDocs/src/routes/blog/posts/react-native.md

 ## CSS in React Native

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Since there is no true CSS in React Native, how do we style our apps?
 All React Native core components accept a **`style`** prop that you can write your styles **inline**, or import the **StyleSheet** method that allows you to create classes that .
 Both provide a JavaScript object of camelCased CSS properties as keys and values.
 There are also many frameworks out there like Styled Components that would allow you to write more vanilla style CSS.
+Styles are not inherited the way CSS is in a browser, only Text components within Text components are inherited.
+So, in most cases you have to specify for each component the styles you want.
 There are also no units for dimensions (px, em, vw, etc.), you simply don't include them in your styles.
 There can either be fixed width and height or you can use flex containers to dynamically fit the components.
 Flexbox is used to layout components and each type of component has its own set of styles that are able to be applied to it.

 ```javascript
   <View style={styles.container}>